Get a quote

 A wind/hail deductible only applies to damage caused by certain events, such as:

 Let’s say you have a home insurance policy with a $1,000 wind/hail deductible.
 If a hailstorm damages your roof, then you’d be responsible for covering that amount.
-If the hailstorm causes more damage than that, your insurer would cover the rest up to the limits of your policy.
+Your insurance would pay for any remaining covered damage, up to the limits of your policy.

-Wind/hail deductibles, sometimes called severe convective storm deductibles, are most common in areas that are at high risk for wind or hail damage, like the states located in Tornado Alley, the Great Plains, or the Midwest.
-However, now that Tornado Alley appears to be shifting, people in more states may see wind/hail deductibles on their policies.
+Wind/hail deductibles, sometimes called severe convective storm deductibles, are most common in areas that are at high risk for wind or hail damage, such as states in Tornado Alley, the Great Plains, or the Midwest.
+However, with shifting weather patterns in recent years, people in more states may see wind/hail deductibles on their policies.

 How wind/hail deductibles work

-Wind/hail deductibles are typically calculated either as a flat dollar amount or a percentage of your dwelling coverage (also called Coverage A).
+Wind and hail deductibles are typically calculated as either a flat-dollar amount or a percentage of your dwelling coverage (also referred to as Coverage A).
 Let’s say, for example, that you have $300,000 worth of coverage for your dwelling with a 1% wind/hail deductible.
 That means the amount of the wind or hail damage you’re responsible for equals 1% of $300,000, or $3,000.

-Not every policy comes with a wind/hail deductible, so be sure to read yours closely or ask your insurance representative if your policy includes one.
+Not every policy comes with a wind/hail deductible, so be sure to read yours closely or ask your insurance agent if your policy includes one.

 How is a wind/hail deductible different from a standard or hurricane deductible?

-Wind/hail deductibles are similar to both standard deductibles and hurricane deductibles in that all are the amount you’re responsible for in a claim.
+Wind/hail deductibles are similar to both standard deductibles and hurricane deductibles in that all three represent an amount of damage you have to cover on your own in the event of a qualifying claim.
 However, each is triggered by different events.
-Let’s look at some examples to illustrate that.
+Let’s look at some examples.

 Say your roof damage was caused by:

-• An electrical fire.
-A standard deductible, also called an “all other perils” (AOP) deductible, covers most of the events, or perils, that might cause property loss, such as fires and theft.
+• An electrical fire: A standard deductible covers most of the risks (or perils) that can cause property loss, such as fires and theft.

-• A tornado.
-This is when a wind/hail deductible may apply to your claim.
-Wind/hail deductibles may also apply when hail, wind-driven rain, and other similar events cause damage to your property.
+• A tornado: This is when a wind/hail deductible may apply to your claim.
+Wind/hail deductibles might also apply when hail, wind-driven rain, and similar events cause damage to your property.

 Your policy may have multiple types of wind damage deductibles, just one, or none at all.
-It typically depends on where you live.
+It usually depends on where you live.

 What should my wind/hail deductible be?

 Whatever type of deductible you’re choosing, the right one depends largely on your personal circumstances.
-People sometimes choose a higher deductible because it often translates to lower premiums.
-However, you want to opt for an amount you can comfortably afford if you have to make a claim.
+People sometimes choose a higher deductible because it often translates to lower policy costs (called premiums).
+However, it’s important to select an amount you can comfortably afford if you have to make a claim.

-The key is to choose an amount that’s low enough that you aren’t overly burdened if you have to file a claim, but not so low that the premiums on your policy become overly expensive.
+The key is to choose a deductible that’s low enough that you aren’t overly burdened if you have to pay it at a moment’s notice, but not so low that the premium you pay for your policy becomes overly expensive.

 What are the benefits of a wind/hail deductible?

 Simply put, wind/hail deductibles keep home insurance more accessible and affordable.
-By adopting a separate deductible for higher risk scenarios, insurers can continue to provide vital coverage for those living in areas that see frequent severe storms and tornadoes.
+By adopting a separate deductible for higher-risk scenarios, insurers can continue to provide vital coverage for those living in areas that see frequent severe storms, which can result in costly damage to homes.